-SEWISC is currently working with southeastern Wisconsin roadside maintenance crews to control populations of five invasive plant species which were mapped in 2011, 2012 and 2013 through the efforts of more than 150 resident volunteers.
+SEWISC continues to work with southeastern Wisconsin roadside maintenance crews to control populations of five invasive plant species which were originally mapped in 2011, 2012 and 2013 through the efforts of more than 150 southeast Wisconsin resident volunteers.
 Wild parsnip (Pastinaca sativa), common and cut-leaved teasel (Dipsacus sylvestris and D. laciniatus), common reed grass (Phragmites australis) and Japanese knotweed (Polygonum cuspidatum) populations were the target of these inventory efforts.

 In 2015 the Ozaukee Washington Land Trust partnered with SEWISC to schedule and hold meetings with key representatives in more than 100 cities, towns and villages in Washington, Sheboygan, Ozaukee, Milwaukee, Racine and Kenosha Counties.
 The invasive species inventory data was shared with the local roadway managers during those meetings.
 Roadway managers expressed a need for additonal funding to control the populations, so SEWISC successfully set out to secure those funds.